gopheracademy/gopheracademy-web/content/advent-2017/kubernetes-ready-service.md

 As usual, the whole changes we made of this step you can find [on Github](https://github.com/rumyantseva/advent-2017/commit/e73b996f8522b736c150e53db059cf041c7c3e64).

+**Note.** *If your application hits too much traffic, its endpoints will response unstable.
+E.g. liveness probe might be failed because of timeouts.
+This is why some engineers prefer to not to use liveness probe at all.
+Personally, I think that it would be better to scale resources if you find out that you have more and more requests.
+For example, you might want to [scale pods with HPA](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).*

 ### Step 10.
 Graceful shutdown

 When the service needs to be stoped, it is good to not to interrupt connections, requests and other operations immediately, but to handle all those things properly.
 Go supports graceful shutdown for `http.Server` since version 1.8.
 Let's see [how we may use it](https://github.com/rumyantseva/advent-2017/commit/93f8357d5f2a8fb0c978e5256d400dd00a393575):